Skip to main content

 At Scouts we're committed to making a difference, but before taking action we need to make sure it's within campaigning rules

-This guidance applies to all adult volunteers including trustees and county and district leads, as well as section leaders.
+This guidance applies to all adult volunteers, including Trustees and County and District Leads, as well as Section Leaders and Helpers.

-This guidance is created to explain how we can promote Scouts during the election year without breaking any of our own rules in POR, or Charity Law.
+This guidance has been created to explain how we can promote Scouts during the election year, without breaking any of our own rules in POR or Charity Law.

 Charity law stays the same during general elections.
 However, we need to be aware that during the pre-election period how Scouts and other charities act may be under more scrutiny.
 This is to make sure elections are democratic, unbiased and free from interference.
 That means during an election period, we need to be even more careful that our activities do align with charity law.